namrapatel/bresenham/README.md

 # bresenham

-CS3388 assignment in which I implement Bresenham's line drawing algorithm and generate a circle of circles.
+Uses Bresenham's Integer Line Drawing algorithm to draw lines with varying slopes between a map of points.
+The end result is a circle of circles.

 ## How to use
 ### Installation